More than 500 people killed in Tanzania election violence, inquiry finds - MyJoyOnline

 Audio By Carbonatix

-A total of 518 people died in Tanzania from "unnatural causes" in the wake of widespread protests that followed last year's general election, the commission of inquiry set up to investigate the violence has announced.
+A total of 518 people died in Tanzania from "unnatural causes", including 197 who were shot dead, in the widespread protests that followed last year's general election, the commission of inquiry set up to investigate the violence has announced.

-However, commission chairman Mohamed Chande Othman did not say who was responsible for the deaths and recommended further investigations.
+However, commission chairman Mohamed Chande Othman did not say who was responsible for the deaths, recommending further investigations.

-Opposition parties and human rights groups had previously accused the security forces of unleashing a brutal crackdown on anti-government protesters.
+Opposition parties and human rights groups had previously accused the security forces of unleashing a brutal crackdown on anti-government protesters, killing thousands.

-President Samia Suluhu Hassan was declared the winner of the 29 October poll with 98% of the vote - which the opposition described as a "mockery" of democracy.
+President Samia Suluhu Hassan was declared the winner of the 29 October poll with 98% of the vote, which the opposition described as a "mockery" of democracy after her main challengers were excluded.

-International observers, however, last year raised concerns over the lack of transparency in the vote, with the African Union and the southern Africa bloc Sadc saying the election had fallen short of democratic standards.
+International observers, however, raised concerns last year about the lack of transparency in the vote, with the African Union and the southern Africa bloc SADC saying the election had fallen short of democratic standards.

 Last year, the BBC verified multiple videos of police shooting towards groups of protesters.
 Footage posted online showed that demonstrators were confronted by heavily armed police units blocking their progress and firing tear gas to disperse crowds.
 In many of the videos, gunfire can clearly be heard as people scatter in the ensuing chaos.